Imaginous/Cowboy_Untamed/README.md

 #### !!!
 It might void your warranty

 # Cowboy Untamed
-An Android app to remove the speed limit of your Cowboy bike, make it faster and other tweaks to make the bike even better.
+An Android app to remove the speed limit of your Cowboy V1+, V2 or V3 bike, make it faster and other tweaks to make the bike even better.<br>
+*At this time I can't tell if it will work on the V4(ST), [click here for more info]().
 <br><br>
 *IOS information: This app will not become available for IOS, but you can use the [IOS manual hack](https://github.com/Imaginous/Cowboy_Untamed/blob/main/IOS.md).*

 ## Download
-Direct download Android: [Cowboy Untamed V3.12](https://github.com/Imaginous/Cowboy_Untamed/releases/download/V3.12/cowboyuntamed_v3_12.apk)<br>
+Direct download Android: [Cowboy Untamed V3.16](https://github.com/Imaginous/Cowboy_Untamed/releases/download/V3.16/cowboyuntamed_v3_16.apk)<br>
 Version information: [Version overview](https://github.com/Imaginous/Cowboy_Untamed/releases)